hailelagi/hailelagi.com/content/hacks/tsunami_one.md

 ## Persistence and Durability

-ETS has an alternative implementation call Disk-Based Term Storage -- I have no interest in [wrastling](https://www.youtube.com/watch?v=4HC5GDoixiA) with the complexities of fsync but for completeness, in theory however would one implement it?
-To do that we have to re-examine what durability in ACID means.
+ETS has an alternative implementation call Disk-Based Term Storage -- I have no interest in [wrastling](https://www.youtube.com/watch?v=4HC5GDoixiA) with the complexities of `fsync` but for completeness, in theory however would one implement it?
+To do that we have to re-examine the assumption of durability.
+What happens when you write some data to disk?

-Implementing the DETS api
+There are roughly three odd roads/paths on a single node db:

+- you write to a buffered read/write stream (you've probably done this, but your writes aren't actually written - only scheduled.)
+- you write to virtual memory and negotiate magic with the kernel.
+- you ACTUALLY write directly to memory.

+Why does the Kernel/OS want you to buffer or write to "fake" memory in the first place? -- it's half performance and half complexity concerns.

  > disks have relatively long seek times, reflecting how long it takes the desired part of the disk to rotate under the read/write head.
 Once the head is in the right place, the data moves relatively quickly, and it costs about the same to read a large data block as it does to read a single byte

+There's some nuance wheter this is an SSD or HDD, but the gist is it's an optimisation.
+The data has to travel up, traverse the dragons and castles of memory heirarchy and the weird and wondeful complexity an OS hides -- syscalls are an abstraction remember?
+Most of the time Buffered IO works and when that's unacceptable, wrangling with mmap is an option -- but [there are caveats](https://www.cidrdb.org/cidr2022/papers/p13-crotty.pdf), so perhaps you definitely want to directly write to memory.
+It's obviously the "right" choice no? -- but now you start talking about pages, caches, pools and all sorts of hidden fun goodies that shave off years from your limited life.
+No wonder [getting this right is hard](https://wiki.postgresql.org/wiki/Fsync_Errors) and [riddled with ugly bugs](https://danluu.com/fsyncgate/).
+However there's [renewed hope](https://github.com/axboe/liburing/wiki/io_uring-and-networking-in-2023) in a [shiny new api](https://github.com/axboe/liburing) that's perhaps the future once the [bugs gets ironed out](https://lwn.net/Articles/902466/).

 ## The query parser